How to federate as a club football player in Spain, Mexico, Colombia, England, USA, Italy and France 2026

 However, the procedure to federate in the North American country has its differences with respect to South America and Europe.

-As in sports such as basketball and American Football, in the United States football (or soccer, as it is named there) has its own method.
+As in sports such as basketball and American soccer, U.S. soccer has its own method.

-Among all the countries we have mentioned, Italy is the one that maintains the most classical structure regarding its youth teams.
+Of all the countries we have mentioned, Italy is the one that maintains the most classic structure in terms of its lower categories.

-Nevertheless, the academies do not lose their effectiveness and can help you to get the procedure for federation as a football player more easily.
+However, the academies do not lose their effectiveness and can help you to more easily obtain the procedure to federate as a soccer player.

-Of course, the competition for a place in a club will be tough, but like everything else in football, it depends a lot on the player’s perseverance and previous training.
+Logically, the competition for a place in a club will be tough, but like everything in soccer, it depends a lot on the player’s perseverance and previous training.

-As usual, the most important thing is to have the right tools and the necessary contacts at hand to ensure that the player’s career takes off and never has a limit.
+As always, the most important thing is to have the corresponding tools and the necessary contacts at hand to ensure that the player’s career takes off and never has a ceiling.

 Education is also important.